plexescor/HPR/README.md

 ## Architecture Overview

 HPR is a multi-threaded C++23 application organized around a single shared state struct.
-Each loaded extension adds its own dedicated thread on top of the baseline HPR threads (window poller, UI bridge, database writer, limits monitor):
+Each loaded extension adds its own dedicated thread on top of the baseline HPR threads:

 ```
 Main Thread          (Slint event loop)